Jason Gallian

 Jason Edward Riche Gallian (born 25 June 1971) is a former English Test cricketer.
-A right-handed opening batter, he originally hails from Australia and captained their Under-19 side for two Under-19 Tests in 1989 and 1990.
+A right-handed opening batter, originally from Australia.
+He captained their Under-19 side for two Under-19 Tests in 1989 and 1990.
 He played three Test matches for England, with a highest score of 28 runs.
 Gallian was a county professional for fifteen years, playing for Lancashire, Nottinghamshire including a period as captain, and Essex before retiring in 2009.
 Gallian scored 171 on his Championship debut for Essex.

 In September 2005, Gallian became the first player to have twice been dismissed for 199 in first-class cricket when he was run out against Kent.
 His previous dismissal for that score had been in April of the same season against Sussex, and on that occasion he was also run out.

 Early career

 Gallian was born at Manly, New South Wales and captained the Australian under-19 side against its English counterpart in 1989.
 He was educated at Keble College, Oxford, reading Diplomacy and Social Studies, which he described as "a course that allowed me time to play cricket in my third year".
 He played for Oxford University 1990–1993, and captained in the 1993 Varsity Match in which he scored 115 and 53 not out.
-During this time Gallian frequently opened both the batting and the bowling, though his medium-paced bowling was later only been used in partnership-breaking capacities.
+During this time Gallian frequently opened both the batting and the bowling, though his medium-paced bowling was later only used in partnership-breaking capacities.